finiam/old-blog.finiam.com/site/blog/predictable-react-authentication-with-the-context-api.md

 Now the first step is to communicate with your authentication backend.
 We are going to make simple HTTP calls with [redaxios](https://github.com/developit/redaxios).
 We just communicate with a few endpoints that manipulate server-side cookies to manage auth.
 There is no need to send authorization headers or manage tokens because all of the authentication is handled on the server-side and the browser just picks it up.
 We just make the HTTP calls and the server handles everything!

 If your backend handles with something like JWT bearer tokens, you can use `localStorage` for that.
 You just need to modify your HTTP client to use the returned token on all of the following requests.
 You can also store it on local storage so users should not login every time.
 Be advised, that for web applications, server-side cookie authentication still offers the best security!
-Check [this blog post](https://www.rdegges.com/2018/please-stop-using-local-storage/) for an accurate explanation about that.
+Check [this blog post](https://www.rdegges.com/2018/please-stop-using-local-storage/) for an accurate explanation about that. **Avoid using localStorage**.

 The code to interact with the sessions API, which handles login and logout.
 `api/sessions.tsx`